praveenasok/inh/PRODUCTION_FIX.md

 The updated deployment process now:

-1. ✅ Validates Excel file
+1. ✅ Synchronizes data from Google Sheets to Firebase
-2. ✅ Converts Excel to JSON
+2. ✅ Validates Firebase data structure
 3. ✅ Writes JSON file (for development)
 4. ✅ **Embeds data into HTML (for production)**
 5. ✅ Commits changes to Git